Skip to main content

 • RAG Mode: Large “Product Catalog” knowledge base (retrieve as needed)

-This gives you the best of both worlds.
+This combines the strengths of both methods.

 Testing Your Configuration